 The SRP Batcher is a rendering loop that speeds up your CPU rendering in ScenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary with many Materials that use the same ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 See in Glossary Variant.

-To use the SRP Batcher, your Project must use a Scriptable Render Pipeline project.
-This can either be:

-To enable or disable the SRP Batcher at run time, toggle this global variable in your C# code:

-GraphicsSettings.useScriptableRenderPipelineBatching = true;

-Current version | The SRP Batcher is a rendering loop that speeds up your CPU rendering in ScenesA Scene contains the environments and menus of your game.
-Think of each unique Scene file as a unique level.
-In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
-More info

-See in Glossary with many Materials that use the same ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
-More info

-See in Glossary Variant.

 To use the SRP Batcher, your Project must use a Scriptable Render Pipeline.
 This can either be:

 To enable or disable the SRP Batcher at run time, toggle this global variable in your C# code:

 GraphicsSettings.useScriptableRenderPipelineBatching = true;